Proudly Serving Cary, NC & Sanford, NC

 In some rare cases, a hyperactive thyroid nodule that strongly overproduces thyroid hormone can form leading to hyperthyroidism.
 Surgical removal of this hyperactive nodule can cure the disease and associated symptoms and may be favored over other treatment options.

 Dr. Gupta has completed specialized training in small-incision and video-assisted thyroidectomy.
 These minimally invasive procedures lead to shorter hospital stays, smaller scars, and quicker overall recovery.
-As one of few physicians in Wake County to offer this procedure, Dr. Gupta is committed to excellence in surgical care.
+As one of few physicians in Wake County, N.C. to offer thyroidectomies at our offices in Cary, NC and Sanford NC, Dr. Gupta is committed to excellence in surgical care.

-At Wake ENT, we offer extensive experience with different types of thyroid cancer.
+At Wake ENT, we offer extensive experience with different types of thyroid cancer at our Cary, NC & Sanford, NC locations.
 These operations typically require a total thyroidectomy and lymph node dissection.
 As a head and neck surgeon, he is specially qualified in cancer surgery of the neck.
 Dr. Gupta maintains a caselog and reports a very low incidence of recurrent nerve injury and hypoparathyroidism.
 “I find the use of technology valuable in providing the best care possible,” said Dr. Gupta regarding his use of the harmonic scalpel (Ethicon Corp., Cincinati, OH) and monitored endotracheal tube (Xomed/Medtronic corp., Sunnyvale, CA)

 Some patients suffer from derangements of the parathyroid glands.
 These glands are located just behind the thyroid and are responsible for calcium metabolism.
 Hyperparathyroidism (elevated levels of parathyroid hormone) and hypercalcemia (elevated calcium levels) are the most common indicators for parathyroidectomy, or removal of the parathyroid glands.
 The prevalence of hyperthyroidism is reported to be approximately 4 cases in 100,000 people with women affected about twice as often as men.
 Prevalence can affect people of all ages but generally increases with age.